johnathanvman/F6/index.md

 				Entrys.push("I ask SUB to close her eyes.
 She does so, and puckers her lips for a kiss.
 Instead I gulp down her head and shoulders.
 She giggles as my tongue plays with her breasts, and says it's about time I ate her!
 She plays with herself as I finish swallowing her down!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){
 						Entrys = ["I get on my knees and tell SUB I need to have her.
 She approaches and starts licking the tip of my cock.
 She looks up at me and says its hungry.
-She sticks her hand into my cock and looks surprised how easy it fit.
-She blows me a kiss goodbye before sticking her other hand in and pushing herself in further.
+She sticks her hand into the tip and looks surprised how easy it fit.
+She blows me a kiss goodbye before sticking her other hand in and pushing herself deeper.
 She keeps pushing further until her behind reaches the tip.
-I start stroking myself and SUB is slowly pulled in further.
-I feel her curl up once her feet are sucked in.
-I feel her orgasm one last time before melting into spunk!
+I start stroking myself and the rest of SUB is slowly pulled in.
+I feel her masturbate inside my sack and orgasm one last time before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure..."]
 					}else{
 						Entrys = ["While I lie down, SUB walks over and straddles my face with her tail tickling my nose.
 I start eating her out and watch her shudder as my tongue teases her clit.
 When she cums, I gulp down her rear.
 She looks surprised but turned on even more!
 CSUB plays with her breasts as I gobble the rest of her down.
 She cums again just before her head and legs are swallowed and she slides into my belly!"]
 					}